Rutherford County, North Carolina: 2000 census

+Ancestry/ethnicity

+As of 1983, the largest ancestry/ethnicity groups in Rutherford County were:

 Government and politics

 Rutherford is currently a powerfully Republican county.
 No Democratic presidential candidate has carried Rutherford County since Jimmy Carter did so in 1976.
 Before 1928 when Herbert Hoover won it, however, the county was a clear-cut part of the Democratic "Solid South".

+No Democrat has been elected to county-wide office by a partisan election in Rutherford County since Eddie Holland and John Mark Bennett were elected to the Board of Commissioners and Board of Education, respectively, in 2016.

-Rutherford County is governed by a board of commissioners.
-The County Board of Commissioners includes: Chairman Bryan King, Com.
-Greg Lovelace, Com.
-David Hunt, Com.
-Michael Benfield, and Com.
-Alan Toney.
+Rutherford County is governed by an elected board of commissioners.
+The County Board of Commissioners includes: Chair Bryan King, Vice Chair Alan Toney, Commissioner Michael Benfield, Commissioner Donnie Haulk, and Commissioner Hunter Haynes.
 The Board of Commissioners appoints a county manager to serve as the chief administrator.
 The current county manager is Steve Garrison who has been serving since March 16, 2015.

+Rutherford County is a member of the Foothills Regional Commission regional council of governments.

-The county is policed by the Rutherford County Sheriff's Office (NC).
-The current sheriff is Aaron Ellenburg.
+The county is policed by the Rutherford County Sheriff's Office.
+The current sheriff is Aaron Ellenburg who has been serving since December 5, 2022.

+In the North Carolina General Assembly, Rutherford County is represented by Senator Tim Moffitt of District 48, Representative Jake Johnson of District 113, and Representative Paul Scott of District 111.

+Education

+Rutherford County is served by Rutherford County Schools which operates 19 schools in the county, until 2025, when the school board voted to close Mt.
+Vernon-Ruth Elementary School, and the Rutherford Opportunity Center, reducing the number to 17.

+Rutherford County Schools is governed by an elected board of education.
+The County Board of Education includes: Chair Phillip Morrow, Vice Chair Angel King, Thomas Crawford, David Linder, April Mayse, Brandi Nanney, and Tracy Short.
+The Board of Education appoints a superintendent to serve as the chief administrator.
+The current superintendent is Dr. David Sutton who has been serving since July 22, 2019.

+Two public charter schools, Thomas Jefferson Classical Academy and Lake Lure Classical Academy, as well as two private schools, Trinity Christian Academy and The Masters Academy, operate in the county as well.

 Economy

+Rutherford County has a large timber industry, as well as textile and construction materials manufacturing.
+The agricultural industry in Rutherfordton produces soybeans, wheat, corn, cotton, and livestock.

 In 2010, Rutherford County was selected as the location for a new $450 million data center for Facebook.

-Horsehead Corporation announced the construction of its new, state-of-the-art zinc and diversified metals production facility in Rutherford County, NC, near the municipality of Forest City.
+In 2011, Horsehead Corporation announced the construction of its new, state-of-the-art zinc and diversified metals production facility in Rutherford County, NC, near the municipality of Forest City.

-Camp Bud Scheile A Boy Scout camp run by the Piedmont Council BSA is located North of Forest City.
-It can accommodate as many as 1800 campers every summer.
+Culture

+Rutherford County has a tourism industry which includes areas like Lake Lure and Chimney Rock.

+Several films have been shot in Rutherford County, including Firestarter (1984), The Last of the Mohicans (1992), and Dirty Dancing (1987).